inforion/kopycat/README.md

         Module: [        UartTerminal] as ClassModuleFactoryBuilder[<KOPYCAT_HOME>/lib/kopycat-0.3.20.jar/ru/inforion/lab403/kopycat/modules/terminals/UartTerminal.class]
     ```

-1. To get info of only modules in libraries, that can be used as a top module run Kopycat using following command: `kopycat -top`
+1. To get info of only modules in libraries, that can be used as a top module run Kopycat using the following command: `kopycat -top`

     ```shell script
     Library 'PeripheralFactoryLibrary[mcu]':